foxy-rs/foxy/README.md

 ```
 ## `foxy` is a simple engine backbone and graphics renderer.

 The main goal of `foxy` is to be a simple, easy-to-use API.
 While high-performance is obviously a secondary goal, ease of implementation, with regards to the internal framework and the external API, are primary.
 I am only one student, after all.

-This project is still very much a WIP.
 It will be using Vulkan to allow for hardware raytracing.
-The window uses `foxy_window` to create a Win32 desktop window.
+The window currently uses `foxy_window` to create a Win32 desktop window.

+⚠️ This project is still very much a WIP. ⚠️

 There are **3** primary threads in `foxy`: